Pork is safe to eat. U.S. pigs are not affected by African swine fever (ASF) outbreaks in other countries, to date.

 - ASF can be transmitted to pigs through feeding of food waste containing contaminated pork products.
 The Swine Health Protection Act regulates the feeding of food waste containing meat to pigs to ensure that it is safe.

-- ASF is transmitted to pigs through direct contact with infected pigs, their waste, contaminated clothing, feed, equipment and vehicles, and in some cases, some tick species.
+- ASF is transmitted to pigs through direct contact with infected pigs, their waste, blood, contaminated clothing, feed, equipment and vehicles, and in some cases, some tick species.

 The USDA does not allow importation of pigs or fresh pork products into the U.S. from areas or regions of the world that are reported positive for the ASF virus.